While working on my Linux socket

 It’s difficult to know where to start here.
 I guess the weirdest

-thing about the Zig code is that the while has |recv_len|
+thing about the Zig code is that the while has

 an else

 clause.
-The while loop here is saying “while
+The while loop

-is not an error then… else if it is an error…”.
-The
+is not an error then… else

-symbol enclosed in pipes (|
+if it is an error…”.
+The symbol enclosed in pipes (|

-) is capturing the return value
+is capturing the return value or error.

 The call to read

-is the first thing we do and will want
+is the first thing we do and will

-to break on if it goes wrong.
+want to break on if it goes wrong.
 In the C code I use a

 while(1)